 Market Value Added (MVA) can be defined as the difference between the market value of a business and the capital invested by both the shareholders and debt holders.

 MVA indicates a company’s capacity to increase shareholder value over time.
-A high MVA indicates an effective management and strong operational capabilities whereas a low MVA can indicate that the value of management’s actions and investments is less than the value of capital contributed by the company’s investors.
+A high MVA indicates effective management and strong operational capabilities, whereas a low MVA can indicate that the value of management’s actions and investments is less than the value of capital contributed by the company’s investors.

 Cash Value Added

 Cash Value Added (CVA) helps to measure the amount of cash a company generates through its operations.
 CVA gives investors an idea of the company’s ability to generate cash from one financial period to another.

 - Customer’s perspective – To understand what customers from the target market want from the product or service of the company.
 Doing business according to customers’ expectations is something that many businesses miss out or fall short on.

 - Improving customer satisfaction – To get the customer’s feedback through things such as surveys about the product or service, and then continue working to enhance customer satisfaction delivered with the product or service.

 - Customer experience – To provide customers with not only a satisfactory product or service but also with satisfactory after-sales services to create a memorable experience for the customer.

 - Marketing – To implement a marketing strategy after well-informed market research about what customers expect and what is the best way to make the product or service available to customers.